Sh3ldonBird/azure-terraform-cloud-adoption-framework/README.md

 # Overview
 The current management, subscription, and resource group infrastructure is currently built or nested underneath the following management groups as such.
-Azure Lighthouse is noit in play at this time.
+Azure Lighthouse is not in play at this time.
 Review Microsoft Azure Landing Zone Deployment for a better understanding on the lines of division.
 https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/